 - Successes – You need to define what you think is a “job well done” or what is not “good enough”.
 These help to reward yourself and keep on track.

 - Distribution of Money – Where does your money go?
 Which market?
 What stocks?
 Or maybe considering alternative investments is the right thing to do?
 Making sure you know where your money is going and what all you want/need to put your money in is critical.
 Make sure if you do percentages, which percent goes where.
 Knowing where to put your money is a crucial part.
 The asset allocation helps astronomically.

 - Dispersion – Don’t stick to one category within a subject.
 Make sure your money is diversified amongst different categories.

-A good plan is almost like insurance for yourself by clearly identifying your strategy, which is a savior for when the market is not so good.
+A good plan is almost like an insurance for yourself by clearly identifying your strategy, which is a savior for when the market is not so good.

 Keep your future plans in mind.
 Don’t have the mind of a daytrader (and if you do, better to start with some technical analysis articles before).